percyqaz/UltimateInventory/README.md

 Things to avoid in other plugins:
 - Things that rearrange a player's inventory other than when they are normally clicking/dragging items around
-- Things that let one player change another's inventory (such as /invsee from Essentials)
+- Things that let one player change another's inventory while they're online (such as /invsee from Essentials)

 ### Compatibility list